temporalio/samples-typescript/cron-workflows/README.md

 Differences from the hello world demo:

-- The Workflow is started with the `cronSchedule: '* * * * *',` option: [`src/execute-workflow.ts`](./src/execute-workflow.ts).
+- The Workflow is started with the `cronSchedule: '* * * * *',` option: [`src/client.ts`](./src/client.ts).
 - The Activity actually prints a log, instead of returning a string.
 - The Workflow runs forever, so if we want it to stop, we have to cancel it.
-In our `execute-workflow.ts` script, we cancel it using the handle (when `Ctrl/Cmd-C` is hit).
+In our `client.ts` script, we cancel it using the handle (when `Ctrl/Cmd-C` is hit).
 Usually, we'd use the Workflow ID to cancel—for example:

 ```js
 const handle = client.getHandle('1e793a6c-31e2-41c9-8139-53d114293a9e');